hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 Italian mathematician
 [Pietro Mongoli](https://en.wikipedia.org/wiki/Pietro_Mengoli), and
 solved 85 years later by a young Euler.
-It is called the *Basel problem* in honor of Euler.
+It is called the *Basel problem* in honor of Euler, and the famous Bernoulli tribe of mathematicians who made valiant but unsuccessful attempts to solve it.

 ---